lynx-x-ray-observatory/soxs/doc/source/users_guide/instrument.rst

   square arcminutes from which the spectrum was extracted/modeled.
 This can also be set to ``None`` for no particle background.
 See :ref:`instr-bkgnd` for more details.
 * ``"psf"``: The PSF specification to use.
-At time of writing, the only one available is that of a Gaussian PSF, with a single parameter, the HPD of the PSF.
-This is specified using a Python list, e.g. ``["gaussian", 0.5]``.
+At time of writing, five PSF types are available, reflecting Gaussian, encircled energy fraction (EEF), or image-based PSFs.
+These are described in :ref:`psf-models`.
 This can also be set to ``None`` for no PSF.
 * ``"focal_length"``: The focal length of the telescope in meters.
 * ``"dither"``: Whether or not the instrument dithers by default.
 * ``"imaging"``: Whether or not the instrument supports imaging.
 If ``False``,